magnusdalkvist/shopify-test/README.md

 Shopify test
 ============

-This is the job test if you wish to be a front-end developer at Blazar Capital
+This is the job test if you wish to be a front-end developer at Mercive

 Contents